GRIZZLY BEAR - Animatronic Costume.

 There is much more to our Grizzly Bear Suit suit than meets the eye.
 It consists of: a substructure 'muscle' suit, a four way stretch, outer fur suit, an animatronic head supported above the actor's head on a backpack, two mechanical extension arms, and two feet.
 We also have shorter arms with gloves so the actor can hold things if needed.

-Muscle Suit- A full life cast body of our suit performer was molded and cast for this project.
+Muscle Suit- A full lifecast body of our suit performer was molded and cast for this project.
 A spandex unitard with a heavily reinforced zipper pulled over this body cast provided the foundation of the bear suit.
 The anatomical shapes and muscle masses of a very large and accurate taxidermy bear form provided excellent references for our muscle suit’s measurements and proportions.
-All the major muscle masses of a real grizzly bear were replicated in soft foam, along with stiffer foam for bony landmarks like shoulder blades, and they were sewed into protective spandex covers onto the unitard on the actor’s life cast bodyform.
+All the major muscle masses of a real grizzly bear were replicated in soft foam, along with stiffer foam for bony landmarks like shoulder blades, and they were all sewn into protective spandex covers onto the unitard on the actor’s life cast body form.
 Created in this way, when an actor moves within our suit, all the muscle groups and body masses of a real bear follow his movements exactly.
-Fitting a person into the shape of a bear is not an easy job- the crotch and buttoned to be cheated much lower than the actor’s.
-We built ours so he could actually sit and roll around on his bottom the way real bears do.
+Fitting a person into the shape of a bear requires a lot of anatomical adjustments.
+The crotch and butt are cheated much lower than the actor’s.
+We built our bear costume so he could actually sit and roll around on his bottom the way real bears do.

-Performance- As with any puppet, a suit is only as good as its performers -they give it that final magic and bring it to life.
+Performance- A realistic animal costume or puppet is only as good as its performers -they give it that final magic and bring it to life.
 Our grizzly bear suit performers have years of experience working inside the suit and they know how to get the best performances with it.
-In the BENQ cellphone spot, our suit performer was called on to push our Grizzly suit all out, performing take after take of Michael Jackson style dance moves, in heavy Taiwan humidity.
-As the commercial here shows, the performer and suit held up solidly, and the clients were very pleased with our energetic performance.
+In the BENQ cellphone spot, our suit performer was called on to push our Grizzly suit all the way, performing take after take of Michael Jackson style dance moves, and in heavy heat and humidity.
+As the commercials here show, the performer and suit held up solidly, and the clients were very pleased with our energetic performance.
 In addition to the performance of the actor in the suit, the electronics that move the neck and facial features also require remote control radio puppeteers to simultaneously operate all of the movements our grizzly bear can deliver.

 GRIZZLY BEAR - Credits